-Usual dose is 50ml/kg of body weight and it has to be administered over first 5-6 hours.
-For the next 18-24 hours the dose is calculated taking 100ml/kg of body weight.
+The usual dose is 50ml/kg of body weight and it has to be administered over first 5-6 hours.
+For the next 18-24 hours, the dose is calculated taking 100ml/kg of body weight.

 Doctors are advised to adjust the dose depending on the patient’s response to the treatment and also based on thirst the patient feels.